Usnea rubicunda

 Usnea rubicunda, commonly known as the red beard lichen, is a type of arboreal lichen native to temperate regions in North, Central and South America, as well as Europe, Eastern Asia, and North Africa.
 This fruticose species forms hair-like hanging clusters that are orange to red in color.
 It is at risk of extirpation in Canada.

+In Nepal, Usnea rubicunda has been reported at 2,700 m elevation in a compilation of published records.